Making Connections! Scott McMorrow, on Building Relationship with Samtec as a Connector Supplier

 “We actually define these regions and provide that information as part of our development kit.
 We also provide the recommended breakout and recommended layout practices that can be entered into any layout tool, including the one from Altium.”

 Scott continues, “The idea is to minimize the risk.
 The designer should be able to trust their connector vendor to be able to provide all of the information necessary for them to do the design.
 With Samtec, if you follow our design guides and our rules, your connector will just plain work, and the designer can worry about something else.
 For our customers, nothing is hidden.
 Any of our data is available to any customer.
 We just ask for an NDA.”

 Working With the Customer’s Knowledge Base

 Scott continues, “We try to service everybody based on where they come from.
-We don’t expect any paricular level of competence and that is really important.
+We don’t expect any particular level of competence, and that is really important.
 This allows us to service them and also provide them with additional training.
-We like to train the industry and we spend a lot of time talking to our customers.
-Our application engineers and our internal front-line support engineers will work on customer issues.
+We like to train the industry, and we spend a lot of time talking to our customers.
+Our application engineers and our internal frontline support engineers will work on customer issues.
 Then, some of our more advanced SI engineers can get involved and help with the training.”